loopwerk/loopwerk.io/content/articles/2020-06-20-user-subscriptions.md

 Stripe meanwhile has the lowest rates and because you're actually the seller on record, your own business name will be shown on credit card statements (rather than Gumroad or Patreon).
 Not important, but pretty cool.
 Too bad that comes with the requirement of adding your phone number to all emails.
 Getting a Google Voice number could work, but that's not free and I don't really want to take on costs until I have some subscribers.
 But that's besides the point really, the real issue is the total lack of VAT support on their hosted checkout page.
 They really do focus on the low level stuff where YOU build a checkout page and handle VAT.
 It's what Gumroad, Patreon and Memberstack are all built on.

-If you have suggestions for Saas as in "subscriptions as a service", please [let me know](mailto:kevin@loopwerk.io)!
+If you have suggestions for SaaS as in "subscriptions as a service", please [let me know](mailto:kevin@loopwerk.io)!